EncyclopediaRed/btcamp-87826/content/about.md

     section_id: header_section
     background_image: /images/leaf-light-grey.svg
     headline: We are Büt Camp
-    subtitle: >-
+    subtitle: >
-      **Mission**<br />
-      Büt Camp, Inc. strives to help provide shelter and privacy to those in any emergency using simple, easily dispensed, highly mobile, inflatable cornstarch-based tents stored in a waist bag (fanny pack) or a similar small vessel. <br /><br />
+      #### **Mission** Büt Camp, Inc. strives to help provide shelter and

-      **Vision** <br />
-      We envision the Büt Camp biodegradable cornstarch-based polylactic acid (PLA)¹ shelters being available in every first responder, search and rescue, Red Cross, and emergency preppers arsenal for helping to treat those in need of immediate protection from the elements.
+      privacy to those in any emergency using simple, easily dispensed, highly mobile, inflatable cornstarch-based tents stored in a waist bag (fanny pack) or a similar small vessel. &#xA;**Vision**  We envision the Büt Camp biodegradable cornstarch-based polylactic acid (PLA)¹ shelters being available in every first responder, search and rescue, Red Cross, and emergency preppers arsenal for helping to treat those in need of immediate protection from the elements.
   - type: header_section
     section_id: header_section
     background_image: /images/leaf-light-greay.svg